dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 > And, of course, the check engine light (CEL or MIL) ... and more to the point, my desire to figure out which code was causing it, & then douse it.

 I'll get a video loaded here of that, but for now here's one of the system booting up and me checking out the identity of the vehicle and what information I can see.
-My hands were freezing, it was -25C that day.
+My hands were freezing, it was -25C that day ... & you gotta love the music that was playing on the radio-

 {% include video id="z_7kp_Pfc5Q" provider="youtube" %}